Rudjer-Boskovic-Institute/EPrints-OAPiwik/README.md

 1. Copy file from "lib/defaultfcg/cfg.d/" into your repository's cfg.d/ directory
 2. Copy file from "lib/plugins/EPrints/Plugin/Event/" into your repository's local Plugin/Event directory
 3. Edit config file and configure your OpenAIRE Piwik Site ID and the Authentication Token
+4. Edit config file for IP Anonymization.
+Specify the number of bytes in the IP Address that would be set to 0.
+Values in {1,2,3}.
+Leave empty for no Anonymization.
-4. Restart Apache.
+5. Restart Apache.
-5. Tip: for development purposes it's possible to symlink the two files (1. and 2.) from appropriate directories
+6. Tip: for development purposes it's possible to symlink the two files (1. and 2.) from appropriate directories

 ##  Implementation
 * Record to the configured Piwik server whenever an item is viewed or full-text object is requested from EPrints..